 References and footnotes to text material must be combined in a single list, numbered consecutively in their order of first appearance in the paper, and placed in a double-spaced list at the end of the text material.
-They should be designated and cited in text by on-line Arabic numerals in square brackets.
-Footnotes within tables should be designated by lower-case letter superscripts and given at the end of the table.
+References within tables should be designated by lower-case letter superscripts and given at the end of the table.

-For the proper form for references, see the Physical Review Style and Notation Guide and recent issues of this journal.
-The names of all authors of works cited should be given in the references, unless the number of authors is greater than three; in this case, the first author's name followed by et al. is allowed.
-When reference is made to internal reports or other items not available in the open literature, it is the responsibility of the author to provide sufficient information to enable the reader to obtain a copy of the referenced material.
+For the proper form, see the Physical Review Style and Notation Guide and recent issues of this journal.
+The names of all authors of works cited should be given in the references.
+The use of "et al." is discouraged, and should never be used if the number of authors is less than four.
+When reference is made to material not available in the published literature, it is denoted as "unpublished."
 References to papers published in peer-reviewed journals are considered primary references.
 References to e-print archives should not be used in place of primary references.
 References to classified reports or other documents with restricted circulation should be avoided.
 It is important to confirm the accuracy of bibliographic information in references.
 This has become more important now that the journal is online.
 Hyperlinks will be programmed to enable readers to "click" on references and jump directly to the material cited.
 If your reference citations are incorrect or incomplete (e.g., missing author name, or an incorrect volume number or page), the associated hyperlinks may fail, and the usefulness of your paper in the online environment may be diminished.
 Since at the present time such links work only from the reference section, work cited anywhere in the paper, including in figure and table captions and in "Note(s) added," should be included in the reference section.

 Footnotes to an author's name or address should be limited to those useful for location of, or communication with, an author.
-Footnotes giving electronic addresses (e.g., email, fax, or Web) or a corresponding author are encouraged.
+Footnotes giving electronic addresses (e.g., email, fax, or Web) of a corresponding author are encouraged.
 All information concerning research support should appear in the acknowledgments.